 - Conducting events including the triennial Australian Wine Industry Technical Conference, the Advanced Wine Assessment Course and Research to Practice modules

-- Providing NATA-accredited analysis and assistance with wine export
+- Providing both NATA accredited and non-accredited analysis, as well as assistance with wine export

 - Supervising postgraduate students and providing lectures to undergraduate students.